moo-kesh/hirist_plus_ext/README.md

 # Hirist+ Company Research Tool

-A Chrome extension that enhances your Hirist job search experience by adding quick LinkedIn company research capabilities.
-When viewing job listings, the extension adds a "Find on LinkedIn" button that lets you instantly search for the company on LinkedIn.
+A browser extension that enhances Hirist job listings by adding instant LinkedIn and Glassdoor research buttons.
+Streamlines your job search by providing quick access to company information and reviews.

 ## Features

 - 🔍 Automatically detects company names on Hirist job listings
-- 🚀 One-click access to company LinkedIn profiles
+- 🚀 One-click access to company profiles on LinkedIn and Glassdoor
 - 💨 Fast and lightweight
 - 🔒 Minimal permissions required
 - 🎯 Clean and intuitive interface
+- 🔄 Supports both Chrome and Edge browsers

 ## Installation

-### From Chrome Web Store (Coming Soon)
+### From Chrome Web Store / Microsoft Edge Add-ons (Coming Soon)
-1. Visit the Chrome Web Store (link coming soon)
+1. Visit the store page (link coming soon)
-2. Click "Add to Chrome"
+2. Click "Add to Chrome/Edge"
 3. Click "Add Extension" when prompted

 ### Manual Installation
 1. Clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome/Edge and go to extensions page
+   - Chrome: `chrome://extensions/`
+   - Edge: `edge://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked"
 5. Select the folder containing the extension files